The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 How many people claim social assistance?

-The total number of social assistance cases increased by 24,024 and the beneficiaries increased by 27,332 in 2022-23.
-These increases in recipients came solely from Ontario Works as both cases and beneficiaries of ODSP decreased.
+The total number of social assistance cases increased by 27,831 and the beneficiaries increased by 34,617 in 2023-24.
+These increases in recipients came from Ontario Works (cases and beneficiaries) and from ODSP cases.

 To access data on cases and beneficiaries of social assistance in Ontario, including disaggregated data, download the spreadsheet here.